csoneson/countsimQC/README.md

 If you use `countsimQC` for your work, we appreciate if you cite the accompanying paper:

 - Soneson C and Robinson MD: [Towards unified quality verification of synthetic count data with countsimQC](https://academic.oup.com/bioinformatics/article/doi/10.1093/bioinformatics/btx631/4345646/Towards-unified-quality-verification-of-synthetic).
-Bioinformatics, advance access
+Bioinformatics 34(4):691-692 (2018).

 ## Installation
 `countsimQC` depends on a number of other R packages.
 The following commands check whether the dependencies are available and installs them otherwise (note that R version >= 3.4 is required):